dneimke/video-prototypes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.2.

+You can run the app in a browser by visiting: [https://stackblitz.com/github/dneimke/video-prototypes](https://stackblitz.com/github/dneimke/video-prototypes)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.